Gravitational emissions and light curves of quasi-periodic orbits in Schwarzschild spacetime embedded in a Dehnen-type dark matter halo: Orbits, gravitational waves, and light curves

 The general procedure for identifying closed rational orbits in curved spacetimes is as follows: given a specific orbital configuration $(z,w,v)$, we first calculate the corresponding rational number $q$ and the accumulated azimuthal angle $\Delta\phi$.
 Subsequently, for a specified set of dark matter halo parameters and specific angular momentum, we determine the required specific energy $E$ by performing an interpolation based on the integral in Eq. \eqref{deltaphi}.
 Once $E$ is obtained, the initial generalized coordinates and conjugate momenta associated with the chosen orbital configuration are uniquely determined.
 To simulate the trajectories, we employ OCTOPUS, a numerical toolkit developed in \cite{Hu:2025lyp}.
 The underlying integration is performed using a sixth-order fixed-step Runge-Kutta method (RK6).

 We fixed $\varepsilon=0.7$ and simulated quasi-periodic orbits corresponding to various dark matter halo parameters and rational numbers $q$, as illustrated in Fig. 7.
-Within this figure, the second and fourth rows display non-closed (precessing) orbits obtained by applying a small perturbation to the rational numbers of the first and third rows, respectively.
+Within this figure, the second and fourth rows display non-closed orbits obtained by applying a small perturbation to the rational numbers of the first and third rows, respectively.
 Specifically, the configuration parameters for panels (a) and (k) are $(z,w,v)=(1,1,1)$, corresponding to $q=2$.
 For panels (b)--(e) and (l)--(o), the configuration parameters are $(z,1,z-1)$, where $z$ ranges from $2$ to $5$ (from left to right), corresponding to $q= (2z-1)/z$.
 It is evident that the number of orbital leaves (petals) perfectly coincides with the value of $z$.
+If we follow a fixed sequence and denote the segment of an orbit from one apastron to the subsequent periastron as $\Psi$, then two such $\Psi$ segments constitute a single leaf.
 By introducing a small increment $\delta=1/(100z)$ to the rational number---for instance, changing $q=1+1/1$ in panel (a) to $q=1+101/100$ in panel (f)---the proportionality between the azimuthal and radial oscillations is broken.
 Consequently, the orbits fail to close and exhibit counter-clockwise precession.
 As expected, after sufficient time evolution, the envelope of such non-closed precessing orbits forms a circular boundary.
 We also observe that a larger value of $z$ generally corresponds to a smaller degree of precession.